Strauss–Howe generational theory: Archetypes

 The authors say two different types of eras and two formative age locations associated with them (childhood and young adulthood) produce four generational archetypes that repeat sequentially, in rhythm with the cycle of Crises and Awakenings.
 In Generations, they refer to these four archetypes as Idealist, Reactive, Civic, and Adaptive.
 In The Fourth Turning (1997) they change this terminology to Prophet, Nomad, Hero, and Artist.
 They say the generations in each archetype not only share a similar age-location in history, but they also share some basic attitudes towards family, risk, culture and values, and civic engagement.
 In essence, generations shaped by similar early-life experiences develop similar collective personas and follow similar life trajectories.
 To date, Strauss and Howe have described 25 generations in Anglo-American history, each with a corresponding archetype.
 The authors describe the archetypes as follows:

 Prophet

 Prophet (Idealist) generations enter childhood during a High, a time of rejuvenated community life and consensus around a new societal order.
-Prophets grow up as the increasingly indulged children of this post-Crisis era, come of age as self-absorbed young crusaders of an Awakening, focus on morals and principles in midlife, and emerge as elders guiding another Crisis.
 Examples: Transcendental Generation, Missionary Generation, Baby Boomers.

 Nomad

 Nomad (Reactive) generations enter childhood during an Awakening, a time of social ideals and spiritual agendas when young adults are passionately attacking the established institutional order.
-Nomads grow up as under-protected children during this Awakening, come of age as alienated, post-Awakening young adults, become pragmatic midlife leaders during a Crisis, and age into resilient post-Crisis elders.
 Examples: Gilded Generation, Lost Generation, Generation X.

 Hero

-Hero (Civic) generations enter childhood during an Unraveling, a time of individual pragmatism, self-reliance, and laissez-faire.
-Heroes grow up as increasingly protected post-Awakening children, come of age as team-oriented young optimists during a Crisis, emerge as energetic, overly confident mid-lifers, and age into politically powerful elders attacked by another Awakening.
+Hero (Civic) generations enter childhood during an Unraveling, a time of individual pragmatism, self-reliance, and unrestrained individualism.
 Examples: Republican Generation, G.I.
 Generation, Millennials.

 Artist

-Artist (Adaptive) generations enter childhood during a Crisis, a time when great dangers cut down social and political complexity in favor of public consensus, aggressive institutions, and an ethic of personal sacrifice.
-Artists grow up overprotected by adults preoccupied with the Crisis, come of age as the socialized and conformist young adults of a post-Crisis world, break out as process-oriented midlife leaders during an Awakening, and age into thoughtful post-Awakening elders.
+Artist (Adaptive) generations enter childhood during a Crisis, a time when public consensus, aggressive institutions, and an ethic of personal sacrifice were favored.
 Examples: Progressive Generation, Silent Generation, Homeland Generation.